 In order to discharge the foregoing policy and responsibilities, a comprehensive OSH program will be established for all IHS Area offices, district offices, service units, field offices, Public Law (P.L.)
 93-638 Contract Health Care facilities, and other installations.
 Skills that are necessary to implement a comprehensive OSH program include safety, industrial hygiene, occupational health nursing, and occupational medicine.
 Conscientious efforts to improve injury prevention and loss management through periodic evaluations and education are an integral part of the IHS OSH program.
 Employees shall receive a safety orientation within 30 days of hire on general safety rules and any special precautions to cover local conditions or unusual circumstances pertaining to their particular type of work or place of employment.
 Such training shall include information on the Agency OSH program with emphasis on the employee's rights and responsibilities.
 Inpatients shall receive appropriate safety instructions from the nursing staff (e.g. exit location, emergency call buttons, bed rail use, or other safety issues) during the hospital stay as soon after admission as possible.

 1-9.7 MINIMUM PROGRAM ELEMENTS

-The minimum OSH program for the IHS shall include the following elements:
+OSH program for the IHS shall include the following elements:

 - Surveys, as required by 29 CFR 1960.25, of all workplaces.
 Reports prescribing recommendations for corrective action, and followup surveys to ensure that appropriate actions were taken.
 Refer to Manual Appendix 1-9-E for a model "Hazard Surveillance Program."